FBSVisit FBS74-89% of retail CFD accounts lose money

 How to verify if a forex broker is regulated in Indonesia

-Within Indonesia, there is not a specific regulator to cover forex trading since BAPPEBTI only covers forex and futures.
-This is fine though since all of the recommended brokers are regulated by some of the foremost global authorities in regulation.
+Within Indonesia, there is not a specific regulator to cover forex trading since BAPPEBTI only covers commodities and futures.
+This is fine though since all of the recommended brokers are regulated by some of the foremost global authorities in the industry.
 You can check some of these regulations by clicking on the following links and searching for your broker of choice.

 If you want to check ESMA regulations, you first need to know the European country the broker is registered within.
 This is usually CySEC but anyway, if it is regulated within Europe, it should automatically be ESMA compliant.